-The Chief Finance Officer (CFO) to the Commissioner and the CFO to the Chief Constable are both employed by Hampshire County Council.
-The governance arrangements of the Commissioner and Chief Constable and the independence and professional status of each CFO, ensure that these relationships are not compromised.
+The Chief Finance Officer (CFO) to the Chief Constable is employed by Hampshire County Council.
+The governance arrangements of the Chief Constable and the independence and professional status of the CFO, ensure that this relationship is not compromised.

 The Code also requires members of the Office of the Police and Crime Commissioner, Chief Officers in the Constabulary and certain other senior officers to declare if there were any related party (e.g. close family or business associates) transactions due to their ability to influence spending decisions.
-There were no related party transaction disclosures in 2021/22 (none in 2020/21).
+There were no related party transaction disclosures in 2022/23 (none in 2021/22).